 Dr. Michael Lee Cook, LMFT is a licensed marriage and family therapist and pastoral counselor in private practice at Micah Counseling Services, a parish-based counseling center at St. Andrew’s in the Pines Episcopal Church.
 In this ministry, he engages in the therapeutic practice of helping individuals, couples, families, and groups deal with and find effective solutions to the transitions and complexities of life that impact their mental and spiritual well-being and overall functioning.
 Michael has extensive clinical training in psychodynamic psychotherapy, family systems theory, and the use of spiritual resources in counseling.
 He holds an optimistic view of human nature and resists the urge to pathologize clients by supporting the idea that problems are not in people, but rather people struggle against problems.

-The Rev. Vanessa Ellison MSW, MDiv, is a Licensed Clinical Social Worker (LCSW) in Richmond, Virginia.
-She currently works as a therapist at Virginia Commonwealth University’s (VCU) University Counseling Services and at Richmond Therapy Center.
+Vanessa Ellison MSW, MDiv, is a Licensed Clinical Social Worker (LCSW) in Richmond, Virginia.
+She currently works as a therapist.
 Vanessa has clinical experience providing individual, couples, and group psychotherapy and community-based services and ministerial experience serving local congregations, local missional settings, and non-profit organizations.
 She first learned about Bowen Theory while attending Baptist Theological Seminary at Richmond, learned how to apply it clinically while working on a master’s degree at VCU’s School of Social Work, and has attended workshops at the Bowen Center for the Study of the Family in DC.
 She began participating in the LIM workshops in 2006 and joined the LIM Workshop Faculty in 2018.

 The Rev. Dr. Israel Galindo is the Associate Dean for Lifelong Learning at Columbia Theological Seminary, Decatur, GA, Executive Director of Educational Consultants, and the current director of LIM.
 He has been a private school principal and hospice chaplain.
 Prior to moving to Georgia, he served as the Dean and Professor of Christian Education Formation and Leadership at the Baptist Theological Seminary at Richmond, and a Pastoral Associate at the Vienna Baptist Church, Vienna, Virginia.
 He began participation in the Leadership In Ministry Workshops in 1993 and joined the LIM Workshop faculty in 1997.
 A frequent conference and seminar leader, he is the author of numerous articles and several books, including: The Craft of Christian Teaching, Let Us Pray, The Bible, Live!
 The Tree of All Hearts: Modern Parables for Teaching Faith, El Arte de la Ensenanza Cristiana, 10 Best Parenting Ways to Ruin Your Child, 10 Best Ways to Ruin Your Teenager (co-author), A Family Genogram Workbook (co-author) The Hidden Lives of Congregations and Perspectives on Congregational Leadership: Applying Systems Thinking for Effective Leadeship.